 people voting for second best all end up empty-handed.
 Also, no practical

 alternatives are available in the voting booth next to the

 two top candidates because it takes a majority — often translating

 into obstacles such as money and influence — to win a seat.

 After the election the single winner takes all.
-The difference could not be more obvious: in winner-takes-all the pie is divvied up beforehand and you get to fight over a single piece of the pie, but in proportional elections you get to fight over how to divvy up the entire pie.
+The difference could not be more obvious: in winner-takes-all the pie is divvied up beforehand and you get to fight over a single piece of the pie, but in proportional elections you get to enjoy without a fight how to divvy up the entire pie.

 Local situation is worse

-Locally, our choice is worse, for a true political monopoly exists
+Locally, our US choice is worse, for a true political monopoly exists

 all across the nation with only one of the two parties in control